North Creek, Washington

-North Creek is an unincorporated community, formerly a census-designated place (CDP), in Snohomish County, Washington.
+North Creek is an unincorporated community, formerly a census-designated place (CDP), in Snohomish County, Washington, United States.
 Part of the community lies within the city limits of Bothell.
-Based on per capita income, one of the more reliable measures of affluence, Bothell ranks 68th of 614 areas in the state of Washington to be ranked.

-In 2010, the North Creek CDP was retired for unknown reasons.
+In 2010, the North Creek CDP was retired.
 The southeastern portion went to Maltby, the northeastern portion went to newly formed Clearview, the northern portion went to Martha Lake and newly formed Mill Creek East, and the western portion went to newly formed Bothell West and Bothell East.

 North Creek High School is located in the community and opened in the fall of 2017.

 Incorporation

 On February 2, 1993, a special election was held to consider incorporating the North Creek community into a city.
-However, the measure failed 1,341 votes in support to 1,927 votes in opposition.
-Since that time, the community has grown immensely in population, acting as a bedroom community to the nearby well-established city centers and growing business parks.
+The measure failed 1,341 votes in support to 1,927 votes in opposition.
+Since that time, the community has grown in population, acting as a bedroom community to the nearby well-established city centers and growing business parks.
 North Creek remains one of the largest unincorporated communities in the county, despite its large population and commercial core.